monktastic/blog/pages/metaphysics/past.md

 * Occam's Razor suggests that the simplest solution is best, and a real past is simpler.

 Try justifying Occam's Razor without reference to the past.
+You only trust Occam's Razor because it has worked before.
+Circular.

-* Mathematically speaking, there should be many more possibilities in which time is real, so it's more likely that time is real.
+* Mathematically speaking, there are many more possibilities in which time is real, so overall it is more likely that time is real.

-When you try to justify this assertion, you will discover yourself building in assumptions that make use of the past in some way.
-That or you just have to shrug and say "I feel these are perfectly fine assumptions."

-You think they're fine because you can see that the only way to justify time is by carefully assuring that your presuppositions will support it.
-"Oh, hey, whaddya know, these *just happen* to justify time!"
+* A theory's predictive power is a good test of its truth.
+A real past gives more predictive power, so that's evidence of its correctness.

+* ...

+Again, try to justify these assertions.
+You will either find yourself starting with axioms that presuppose time, or else making logical steps that assume it in some way or another.
+You may not even notice yourself doing this, since you assume it so instinctively and implicitly.

 ---

 Long story short: there is no justification that is not circular.
-Thus there is no justification at all, other than "it's more convenient to assume that the past is real."
-Therefore, it is not logical to say that a real past is "more likely" to be true.
+Thus there is no justification at all, other than "it's more convenient to believe in the past."
+It is not logically justified to conclude that a real past is "more likely" to be true.

-Truth be told, even *that* conclusion is circular ("I believed in time in the *past*, which is why things are going well *now*, so the belief is *convenient*").
+Truth be told, even the claim of convenience is circular: if *this* is the first moment, then how can you be sure that your "past" belief in time is helping you now?
 But no point pouring salt on a fresh wound.

 Even Russell concluded:

 > *Skepticism, while **logically impeccable**, is **psychologically impossible**, and there is an element of frivolous insincerity in any philosophy which pretends to accept it.*

+In other words, there may not be any logical reason to believe in a past, but we can't really help it, so let's just smile and nod and go along with it.

 ---